DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 1. **Analytics function**: Receives an `AnalyticsRequest` and returns a response.
 Access the table via `request["table"]`, then use `.data` to get the pandas DataFrame.

-2. **AttributeGroup**: Defines what columns the user can select in Cadenza.
+2. **AttributeGroup**: Defines what columns the user can select in disy Cadenza.
 The `name` becomes the column name (or prefix for multi-column groups).

 3. **Table**: Wraps one or more attribute groups.
 The table's `name` (here `"table"`) is how you access it in your function via `request["table"]`.